yushiyangk/GPath/README.md

 ### Config files

-- `pyproject.toml` Package metadata, as well as configs for pytest and setuptools
+- `pyproject.toml` Package metadata, as well as configs for test and build tools
 - `requirements.dev.txt` Package dependencies for development, in pip format
 - `requirements.publish.txt` Package dependencies for publishing, in pip format